 Italy strategy guide

 Italy is a rising, but vulnerable major power.
-After the fall of the Roman Empire, Italy went through centuries of foreign domination until the 19th century.
 In the Great War of 1914 to 1918, Italy entered the war based on the promise by France and the United Kingdom that Italy would be guaranteed a fair share of the spoils of victory upon Germany's and Austria-Hungary's defeat.
 However this promise was not fulfilled, causing Italian fury at the so-called "mutilated victory".
 Fascism under Il Duce Benito Mussolini rose to power on the pledge restore Italy as an empire and heir to the Roman Empire and challenge other major powers to seize this.
 Fascism has successfully rallied the Italian people to nationalism through its visions of Italian imperial grandeur.
 This is the dangerous project which Italy intends to undertake through aggressive imperialism and it desires to seek allies to aide it in destroying the current status quo to Italy's favour.

 Among other major powers Italy is the weakest as far as Leadership pool is concerned, it's also pretty backward industrially and seriously deprived of resources.